Maddocks A Level and IB Academic Scholarships

 Sport scholarship holders are expected to play a full role in the sporting life of the Foundation.
 Scholarship holders are expected to commit themselves to school club practices and fixtures taking place during the week and on Saturdays.

-To apply for a Sport scholarship applicants, International applicants when registering via our online admissions portal will be given the opportunity to choose to apply for a scholarship - the scholarship form will then be made available in the checklist items.
+To apply for a Sport scholarship applicants, International applicants when registering via our online admissions portal will be given the opportunity to choose to apply for a scholarship - the scholarship form should be downloaded from the website.
 All applicants should submit a letter with their application form, outlining skills and experience and provide supporting testimonials.
-This letter should be uploaded to the admission portal.
+This letter should be submitted to email@example.com

 Applicants should currently play at County level or above in at least one of our major sports, such as hockey, netball, cricket or tennis.
 We will consider other sports on an individual basis if at regional standard or above.
 Applicants will then be short-listed for interview.